avarun42/dblarons.github.com/_posts/2015-06-30-why-you-should-not-be-a-young-founder.md

 have an idea, only refining that idea with feedback from VC's.
 Without a track record, a product, or sales, no sane investor is going to risk even a small investment on an unproven entrepreneur.
-Ideally, looking for investor funding shouldn't be a skill or massive time investment, it should play a small role in the much larger picture of building a successful business.
+Ideally, looking for investor funding shouldn't be a skill or massive time investment – it should play a small role in the much larger picture of building a successful business.

 ---------------------